Head-to-Head Comparison

 Frequently asked questions

-For Amazon-specific historical price charts, CamelCamelCamel remains useful.
-But for a complete buy-or-wait decision — one that includes affordability, cost-per-use, resale value, and works across all retailers — Spence is the more comprehensive tool.
+For Amazon historical price charts, CamelCamelCamel can still be useful.
+Price tracking is not purchase guidance.
+For a complete buy-or-wait decision that includes affordability, cost-per-use, resale value, and reviews, across every retailer, Spence is the better tool.

 Yes.
 Spence works on products from Amazon, Target, Nike, Sephora, and any other retailer.
 You send it a link or screenshot from anywhere and get the full analysis.
 CamelCamelCamel only works on Amazon.

 Yes.
 Both are completely free.
-The difference isn't price — it's scope.
+The difference is scope, not price.
 CamelCamelCamel gives you one data point (Amazon price history).
-Spence gives you the complete picture across all retailers.
+Spence gives you the complete decision across all retailers.

 Try a buy-or-wait companion that goes beyond Amazon